mlhartme/stool/client/documentation.md

 Boolean values by be `true` or `false`, case sensitive.

-Date values have the form *yyyy-mm-dd*, so a valid `stageExpire` value is - e.g. -`2016-12-31`.
+Date values have the form *yyyy-mm-dd*, so a valid `metadataExpire` value is - e.g. -`2016-12-31`.
 Alternatively, you can specify a number which is shorthand for that number of days from now (e.g. `1` means tomorrow).

-List values (e.g. `stageNotify`) are separated by commas, whitespace before and after an item is ignored.
+List values (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.

 [//]: # (include stageOptions.md)